dyamand/dyamand.github.io/src/doc/docs/tests/description.md

 When the state prototype is unknown or the value class of the state cannot be serialized, the states should not be included in services and state changes while serializing.

-!!! success "_2.5.4_ After deserializing a service, it should only contain serializable states" !!! failure "_2.5.5_ After deserializing a state changes, it should only contain serializable states"
+!!! success "_2.5.4_ After deserializing a service, it should only contain serializable states" !!! success "_2.5.5_ After deserializing a device, it should only contain serializable states" !!! failure "_2.5.6_ After deserializing a state changes, it should only contain serializable states"